AdityaKumar80743/DSA-Practice/README.md

   - lowest / highest frequency
 - Key Learning: Hashing reduces recheck and can be very useful for repeating dig data.

+### Day 5 - Sorting
+- sorting algorithms
+  - selection sort
+  - bubble sort
+  - insertion sort
+  - merge sort
+  - quick sort
+- Key Learning: first three algorithms are important for understanding the core logic behind sorting and other algo's are for better efficiency

 ---